rdagumampan/yuniql-azure-pipelines-tasks/README.md

 ![](images/screenshot-02.png)

 This runs database migration with yuniql-cli.
+* `Version`: The version of Yuniql CLI.
+If omitted, the latest version of yuniql-cli is installed.
+Visit the [releases](https://github.com/rdagumampan/yuniql/releases) to get an appropriate version.
 * `Database connection string`: The connection string to your target database server.
 * `Workspace path`: The location of your version directories to run.
 * `Target platform`: The target database platform.
 Default is SqlServer.